Bardsey Island: Literature

-James Rollins' sixth Sigma Force novel, The Doomsday Key (2009), refers to Bardsey and its mythology.
+James Rollins's sixth Sigma Force novel, The Doomsday Key (2009), refers to Bardsey and its mythology.

 Crime writer Mark Billingham set his 2014 novel, The Bones Beneath, on Bardsey.
 He includes notes on the island at the end of the book, which is one in his series of Tom Thorne novels.

+Elizabeth O'Connor's debut novel Whale Fall (2024) is partly inspired by Bardsey Island.